chiedo/leadership/README.md

 - My opinions are for you to consider but decisions are yours to make.
 - Say the word and I'll be as hands-on as I can be.
 - I'm only the middleman when you want me to be or when GitHub wants me to be.
+- If I can unblock you, I will unblock you.
+- I'll provide coaching and guidance.
+But I'm only Morpheus.
+You're Neo.

-## Providing Direct Feedback and Recognition
+### Providing Direct Feedback and Recognition

 - I provide feedback and recognition constantly so we're always in lock-step as we work together.
 - Feedback is always actionable so we can focus on how we might grow and move forward.

-## Orchestrating Systems and Processes
+### Orchestrating Systems and Processes

-- Optimize for asynchronous inclusivity by writing things down, keeping things discoverable, and keeping things updated with others in mind
+- I optimize for asynchronous inclusivity by writing things down, keeping things discoverable, and keeping things updated with others in mind
-- Systems and processes exist to amplify our impact.
-When they hinder our work, we improve them or start over.
+- I set up systems and processes to improve our work and amplify our impact.
+But when they hinder our work, we improve them or start over.

-- Being able to go somewhere for an answer is 🥂.
-Having to ask someone for an answer is 🐢.
+## What I Expect from Team Members

+- When you have ideas, share them.
+- Actively maintain a written paper trail of key conversations and your work.
-- Estimates are hard so they should be updated often!
-But when we break down work into smaller chunks, they're so much better.
+- Estimates are super hard so break down your work into small chunks, estimate those chunks and then keep those estimates updated, because they'll change.
+- Hold yourself and your team members accountable to being the best team possible 🎉 👇

 ## Being the Best Team